apache/druid/docs/operations/druid-console.md

 ![query-sql](../assets/web-console-11-query-sql.png)

-The query view can also issue queries in Druid's [native query format](../querying/querying.md), which is JSON over HTTP.
+You can also use the query editor to issue queries in Druid's [native query format](../querying/querying.md), which is JSON over HTTP.
-To send a native Druid query, start your query with `{` and format it as a JSON object.

 ![query-rune](../assets/web-console-12-query-rune.png)